Western Iowa Tech Community College: History

 WITCC was founded in 1966.
 It was accredited in 1977 by the Higher Learning Commission.

 In 2015, the college added a culinary program with associated instruction area, state-test kitchen, and dining area.
 The program graduated its first class in 2016 with 100% placement.

 In November 2020, eight students from Chile sued WITCC, claiming that the school misrepresented a program in which students under J-1 visas were supposed to earn a scholarship in exchange for working in an internship in their field of study.
 The students alleged that they were instead placed in factory jobs irrelevant to their field, a situation they compared unfavorably to human trafficking.
 The college has disputed some allegations and promised to make changes to the program, but a second group of international students, including nine students from Brazil and two from Chile, filed a similar suit in January 2021.
+WITCC settled a lawsuit filed by students over its former J1 Visa program.
+The college stated that the settlement was a financial decision and not an admission of wrongdoing.
+The J1 Visa program is no longer operational at WITCC.

-In 2022, the National Junior College Athletic Association (NJCAA) and the Iowa Community College Athletic Conference (ICCAC) both approved WITCC to participate in the NJCAA Division II level in four sports: men’s basketball, women’s volleyball, men’s and women’s soccer, and competitive cheer.
+In 2022, the National Junior College Athletic Association (NJCAA) and the Iowa Community College Athletic Conference (ICCAC) both approved WITCC to participate in the NJCAA Division II level in four sports: men's basketball, women's volleyball, men's and women's soccer, and competitive cheer.
 WITCC aims to see local student-athletes who are interested in attending junior college stay in the city.
 In addition to athletics, Western Iowa Tech will be offering competitive esports in 2023.

+In 2025, Western Iowa Tech Community College established KWSR-LP 94.3 FM, a student-operated low-power FM radio station serving the Sioux City area.
+Developed by the college’s Mass Communication program and supported by a grant from the Gilchrist Foundation, the station expanded the existing online platform, Comet Radio, into an over-the-air broadcast outlet.
+KWSR-LP provides students with hands-on experience in broadcasting, audio production, and media operations, while delivering music, news, and student-produced content to a local audience within a 30-mile radius.
+The station continues to function as both an educational resource and a community media platform.